kumarnitish02/academic-projects-/README.md

 # academic-projects-
-here is my all academic projects listed.
+Thank you for opening my repo.